Anti-flake protection

 ### What it is

 Some CI jobs fail for reasons unrelated to a PR's code change, such as due to [flaky tests](https://trunk.io/blog/the-ultimate-guide-to-flaky-tests) or a CI runner disconnecting.
 These failures are usually cleared when the CI job is rerun.
-If a second PR that depends on the first **does** pass, it is very likely that the first PR was good and simply experienced a transient failure.
+If a second PR that depends on the first **does** pass, it is very likely that the first PR was good and experienced a transient failure.

 Trunk Merge Queue can use the combination of [**Optimistic Merging** ](/merge-queue/optimizations/optimistic-merging.md)and [**Pending Failure Depth**](/merge-queue/optimizations/pending-failure-depth.md) to merge pull requests that would otherwise be rejected from the queue.